slowy07/xvr/docs/tutorial/chapter1.md

 sudo make install
 ```

+## Installing the syntax highlighting

+Your code does not look cool?, you can using syntax highlighter which is available for [vscode](https://github.com/WargaSlowy/xvrlang-vscode) and [neovim](https://github.com/WargaSlowy/xvrlang-treesitter)

 ## Hello world

 first step to learning, we create some xvr files , with extension `.xvr`